,

 At Lydgate we want to inspire our children to have a lifelong love of music and encourage them to become musicians and music enthusiasts.
 We achieve this through listening to a range of music and musicians and sharing the vocabulary needed to voice their opinions.

 From Reception to Year 6 we use Charanga to teach a high quality, well-structured and child friendly music program.
+This is based on the National Curriculum and we establish cross-curricular links where appropriate.

 Key Stage 1 children are taught to listen and appraise a range of songs; sing simple songs and rhymes; know how to find the pulse of a piece of music; have an early understanding of rhythm and pitch; improvise using their voices and play a range of tuned and percussion instruments.
 Each topic combines these skills to create a performance piece for the children to share.
 Over the year children will have the opportunity to perform of one of their pieces for the rest of school.